CampbellCrowley/p02-OldTimeyPhoto/README.md

-use `git pull --recurse-submodules` to update submodules as well.
+use `git submodule update --init --recursive` after cloning the first time. use `git pull --recurse-submodules` to update submodules after cloning.